Calie123/progpoepart1/README.md

-Creation of the recipe
+Creation of the recipe App

 Using the c# program which allows the user to create recipes.
 The user will also be allowed to view their recipes.
 The user shall also be given the option to request for their recipe to be scaled(triple, half or halves ) The users are also given the option to clear all their data.

-Requirements:
+The Requirements that are needed:
 Through utalizing Visual Studio 2022 INC, we were required to use internationally acceptable coding standards, which include:
 Comprehensive comments explaining variable names methods and the logic of programming code.